Skip to Content

 Especially as, in the process, you can wander around the breath-taking Long Room Library, which looks like a set from a Harry Potter movie.

-Some quick need-to-knows about the Book Of Kells in Dublin
+About the Book Of Kells tour

 Although the Book of Kells tour is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.